Long Layover? How To Sleep At An Airport Like A Pro

 I keep it in my purse even when I’m not travelling.

-I never travel with one that is rated less than 10,000 mAH, which means it can keep your smartphone charged all day.
+I never travel with one rated less than 10,000 mAh, which means it can keep your smartphone charged all day.

-I also have a portable battery that is over 26,000 mAH, but it’s quite big and heavier.
+I also have a portable battery of over 26,000 mAh, but it’s pretty big and heavier.

 It should have at least 2 USB ports so you can charge two devices simultaneously —no more fighting over who gets to charge their electronics.